smallest-cock/CustomQuickchat/README.md

 ## Usage

-1. In plugin settings, press `Open Bindings Menu` to create/edit chat bindings
+1. In plugin settings, click `Open Bindings Menu` to edit chat bindings and word variations
+    - use `[[variation list name]]` syntax in your chats to include word variations

-2. Press `Save` when you're finished
+2. Click `Save` when you're finished

-3. Flex your awesome chats in a match 😃
+3. Flex your sick ass chats 😎

-### To turn chats on/off:
+### To toggle chats on/off:

 Run/bind `customQuickchat_toggle`